thunderbird89/esf/stories/story-knock-knock.md

 But fighters were different.

 Talons were fast at sublight speeds.
 The disruption field was 250 kilometers in radius.
-At maximum thrust, a Talon could clear that distance in—Miguel ran the quick calculation—eight, maybe nine minutes.
+At maximum thrust, a Talon could clear that distance in - Miguel ran the quick calculation - eight, maybe nine minutes.
 Exit the field, warp drive would come back online, jump to the yards, rearm, jump back, re-enter the field at sublight.

 It would take longer than the previous instant jump-out protocol.
 Much longer.
 But it was still viable.